What are the safety responsibilities for contractors?

 Where can I get more information about contractor safety?

-For more information, see the UBC Contractors Safety Operation Manual (PDF).
+For more information, see the Contractors Safety Orientation Manual (PDF).